-During your application, details and information are asked about yourself, your family, and the reasons for your visit to the USA.
+During the visa application, details and information are asked about yourself, your family and the reasons for your visit to the USA.
 It is important that you answer each question correctly to avoid delays during your visa application.

-To apply for a non-immigrant USA visa, you can use a so called DS-160 form.
+To apply for a non-immigrant USA visa, you can use a so-called DS-160 form.
 This DS-160 form is filled in online.
-After filling in and sending the form, an appointment will be planned where a mandatory interview will take place at the US consulate or embassy.
-Children under 13 and elderly over 80 years generally don’t have to do this mandatory interview.
+After filling in and sending the form, an appointment will be scheduled during which a mandatory interview will take place at the U.S. consulate or embassy.
+Children under 13 years and elderly over 80 years of age generally don’t have to take this mandatory interview.

 Make sure to arrive well before time for the mandatory interview.
-There might be a line; calmly stand in the line and follow the instructions of the personel.
-On entry, you have to pass through safety gates and any bags are opened and checked.
-It is wise not to bring any phones, laptops, tablets, cameras, usb-sticks, e-books or other electronic devices, as these can delay your visit since they have to pass through security too.
+There might be a queue; calmly stand in line and follow the instructions of the personnel.
+When entering, you have to pass through safety gates, and any bags are opened and checked.
+It is wise not to bring any phones, laptops, tablets, cameras, USB sticks, e-books or other electronic devices, as these can delay your visit since they have to pass through security too.
 Inspection of these devices can take a lot of time, and can cause you to be late for your appointment despite arriving on time.
-This can make it so that the appointment has to be moved to a later date, which can be very inconvienient.
+This can make it so that the appointment has to be moved to a later date, which can be very inconvenient.

 Video visiting instructions U.S. embassy